Characters: X-Men Film Series: X-Men

 - Hair-Trigger Temper: Downplayed, but still present.

-- Healing Factor: And how.
-By the end of X-Men: The Last Stand his flesh is being torn from his body at an alarming rate only to regenerate just as quickly.
+- Healing Factor: By the climax of X-Men: The Last Stand, his flesh is being torn from his body at an alarming rate only to regenerate just as quickly.
 (This was explained in the novelization as being accelerated and enhanced even further than normal by the energy Jean was putting out.)
 He also survives a nuclear bomb in the opening of The Wolverine and his body is left a charred and scalded mess from the affair.
 However, it seems like the film Wolverine's healing factor is not as absurd as the comic book Wolverine's healing factor, considering that decapitation is treated as a viable option in his solo films.
 X-Men: Days of Future Past also presents drowning as an effective method, though he was fished out before it could take.

 - The Heart: In X-Men: Days of Future Past.
 Ironically, it's his major role in the film, with very few fight scenes.
 He's more there to galvanise the young Professor into action.